WebAssembly/spec/md-proto/WebAssembly.md

 **Validation:**
  - An entry is pushed onto the control-flow stack containing `any` and a limit value of the current length of the type stack.

+> There is no requirement that loops eventually terminate or contain observable side effects.

 #### If